New 2025 Gartner® Magic Quadrant™ for Augmented Data Quality Solutions - Download Report

 Financial services are a complex ecosystem built on trust and meticulous record-keeping.
 They undoubtedly reap significant advantages from their data resources.
 However, the potential business value can be diminished or even jeopardized if the data is of poor quality.
 Inaccurate data can lead to inefficiencies and flawed decision-making.
 Furthermore, financial firms risk regulatory compliance breaches when relying on subpar data.
 Hence, financial data quality management is cardinal due to the industry’s stringent regulatory requirements and focus on compliance and risk management.

-What is Data Quality in Financial Services
+What is Financial Data Quality?

 Financial institutions rely on data that’s accurate, complete, reliable, and timely, especially when it comes to customers.
 This translates to ensuring customer information is free of errors, current, comprehensive, and trustworthy enough to guide sound decision-making.
 Here, data quality isn’t just about usability; it’s about ensuring data fulfills its intended purpose.
 Any data that fails to meet this critical standard is considered poor quality and requires verification before use.